 Dee Dee Pass to McAlester Mountain East Saddle

-It wasn’t smooth sailing up to the pass as much of the snow toward the top had melted.
-So I bypassed the snow and climbed over the boulders instead, hoping for a faster ascent.
-But I don’t know if it saved me anytime.
+It wasn’t smooth sailing to the pass, as much of the snow toward the top had melted.
+So, I bypassed the snow and weaved through the boulders instead, hoping for a faster ascent.
+But I don’t know if it saved me any time.

 See more trip photos here.